 TAG Oil's current business strategy is to grow its business through increased operating cash flow, production rates and reserves provided by operating activities, strategic acquisitions and continued exploration and development drilling.
-If TAG Oil completes the Transaction, it intends to pursue advanced development or operating oil and gas assets, continued exposure to the current operations as well as a meaningful position in the Surat Basin in Australia, and consider a range of options in the way of strategic acquisitions, recapitalization transactions, joint ventures or other opportunities that the board of directors of TAG Oil may consider to be in the best interest of the Corporation.
+Additionally, since the closing of the Transaction, TAG Oil's management has been assessing available opportunities to maximize value for its shareholders, including pursuant to a merger, takeover, recapitalization or strategic partnership transaction.
 However, there is no assurance that TAG Oil's business strategy will succeed in whole or in part.
 The success of TAG Oil's business strategy will depend upon several factors and is subject to a number of risks, including those set out herein.
-There is no assurance that TAG Oil will be able to execute its plans and add further value to TAG Oil, that modifications to its strategy will not be required or that TAG Oil will be able to effectively expand operations and enhance profitability.
-In addition, any growth could place a significant strain on TAG Oil's management and operational, financial and other resources.
+There is no assurance that TAG Oil will be able to execute its plans and add further value to TAG Oil, that modifications to its strategy will not be required, that TAG Oil will be able to effectively expand operations and enhance profitability or that TAG Oil will be able to complete a strategic transaction or that the results of any such strategic transaction will be beneficial to TAG Oil and its shareholders.
+In addition, any growth or undertaking of a strategic transaction could place a significant strain on TAG Oil's management and operational, financial, and other resources.
 TAG Oil's ability to manage growth effectively will require the development of management information system capabilities and the improvement of operational and financial systems.
 Any failure of TAG Oil's business strategy, or a failure to expand, implement and improve such systems, procedures and controls in an efficient manner at a pace consistent with TAG Oil's business could have a material adverse effect on TAG Oil's business, financial condition and financial performance.